iogbole/israelo/_posts/2023-10-10-ebpf-net-viz.md

 As a Product Manager in tech, I strongly believe it is essential to understand the technology that underpins the products I manage.
 This knowledge not only allows me to keep pace with the evolving industry trends but also enriches my interactions with both customers and my engineering counterparts.

-Recently, I've been working on a product that uses Extended Berkeley Packet Filter (eBPF)––a revolutionary technology that allows users to extend the functionality of the Linux kernel without having to modify the kernel code itself.
+Recently, I've been working on a product that uses Extended Berkeley Packet Filter (eBPF). eBPF is a revolutionary technology that allows users to extend the functionality of the Linux kernel without having to modify the kernel code itself.
 Intrigued to learn more, I got a copy of Liz Rice's book, ["Learning eBPF"](https://isovalent.com/books/learning-ebpf/).
 The book is so enlightening that I couldn't resist rolling up my sleeves to get hands-on with this revolutionary technology, albeit a little.

 Further, a specific focus for me has been the use of eBPF for monitoring TCP retransmissions, which can occur when a TCP segment goes unacknowledged by its receiver within a designated time frame.
-My interest in TCP retransmissions stems from a challenging experience troubleshooting intermittent connectivity issues with an APM agent in a customer's production environment, in my previous role.
+My interest in TCP retransmissions stems from a challenging experience troubleshooting intermittent connectivity issues with an APM agent in a customer's production environment, in a previous role.
 Had eBPF been in my toolkit back then, that painful issue would have been far easier to diagnose and resolve.

-This blog is intended to chronicle my exploration of eBPF and Go, and is aimed at anyone interested in learning eBPF.
-We'll explore the basics of how to monitor network events using eBPF, Go, and Prometheus.
+This blog aims to chronicle my exploration of eBPF and Go and is targeted at anyone interested in learning eBPF.
+We will delve into the fundamentals of monitoring network events using eBPF, Go, and Prometheus.
+The source code is available at [https://github.com/iogbole/ebpf-network-viz](https://github.com/iogbole/ebpf-network-viz).

 Let's begin by defining the problem.

 ## The Ghost in the Network: TCP Retransmissions
-Imagine working on a high-speed, low-latency product and encountering intermittent slowdowns in data transmission.
-This situation can be tricky to diagnose, it is often intermittent and could bring your product to its knees.
-When I faced this issue, I took it upon myself to delve deep and understand what was happening under the hood.
-Wireshark led me to the root cause: excessive TCP retransmissions due to a faulty firewall policy.

 TCP retransmissions aren't inherently bad; they're a fundamental part of how TCP/IP networks function.
 However, when they occur frequently, they can signify network issues that lead to poor application performance.
 A high number of retransmissions can cause: